-A Debottlenecking & Energy Efficiency initiative to explore all the opportunities to enhance production of all the plants and improve efficiencies by adopting energy saving and conservation concept throughout the complex and also to explore major enhancement opportunities that aim at optimizing production cost and improve efficiency.
+A Debottlenecking & Energy Efficiency initiative was considered to explore all the opportunities to enhance production of all the plants and improve efficiencies by adopting energy saving and conservation concept throughout the complex and also to explore major enhancement opportunities that aim at optimizing production cost and improve efficiency.
+However the detailed feasibility study highlighted the project as not being viable and hence was cancelled.